MagnusLevein/Temac/MANUAL.md

 (variants with `=`) is, however, evaluated during the assignment process.

+#### Invoking a Variable or Macro Variable
-#### Invoke a variable or macro variable
+To insert the contents of a variable or invoke a macro, use:
 <pre>
 <strong><:=</strong><em>variable</em><strong>></strong>
 <strong><:=</strong><em>variable parameters ...</em><strong>></strong>
 </pre>

-This command interprets and inserts the contents of *variable*, and it works for data variables as well as macro variables.
+This command works for both data and macro variables.

-If *variable* is a macro variable (i.e. if it contains unprocessed code), it is possible to send parameters to the macro.
-In the macro, the special variables `$1`, `$2`, `$3` (and so on) gives read-only access to these parameters.
-The special variable `$` holds the number of passed parameters.
+If the *variable* is a macro (i.e., it contains unevaluated code), you can pass parameters to it.
+Inside the macro, the special variables `$1`, `$2`, `$3`, etc., provide read-only access to the passed arguments, and `$` holds the number of parameters.

 This command is also available in definition syntax: